Page numbers reference the Premium editions unless otherwise noted.

 "As a general rule there will be far more uninhabited space on a level than there will be space occupied by monsters, human or otherwise. [...]
 It is a good idea to thoughtfully place several of the most important treasures, with or without monstrous guardians, and then switch to a random determination for the balance of the level. [...]
 Roll the die for every room or space not already allocated.
 A roll of a 1 or 2 indicates that there is some monster there. [...]
 Roll again for every room and space.
 A roll of 1–3 in those rooms or spaces with monsters in them indicates some form of treasure is present.
 A roll of 1 in a room or space which is unoccupied indicates that there is some form of treasure there" (6-7).

 This placement advice is something I have seen from EGG many times.
 Also the notion of empty space within a dungeon.
-More modern modules rarely have more empty space than uninhabited space, let alone "far more."
+More modern modules rarely have more empty than inhabited space, let alone "far more."
 Why?
-Empty space is boring.
-And if we are concerned with realism, then why do monsters lose infravision when you recruit them?
+Because empty space can be really boring/tedious to play through.
+It might be more realistic, but ... see the previous note about infra vision.

-Correction.
-Empty space can be boring.
-It takes more work to make it interesting.
-But then, is it really empty?
+It takes more to make empty rooms interesting.
+And once you do, is it really empty?
 Is a rotating room that is empty the same as an empty room?
-(Is that a Zen koan?)

 "(Here a check for surprise is made, melee conducted, and so on)" (13).

 The example, about two pages long, is largely about exploration and only the GM rolls - except, we assume, during the not-described combat.
-Also, he simply tells the party that the boots they found are "Elven-type" (indicating they are magic without the need for research or an Identify spell - which doesn't exist in Oe anyway).
+Also, he simply tells the party that the boots they found are "Elven-type" (indicating they are magic without the need for research or an identification spell).

 Avalon Hill - Outdoor Survival